Brian-001/form-essentials/README.md

         ];
     }

-    public function save()
+    // Save the user's input to the database public function save()
     {
+        // Validate the input before saving
         $this->validate();

-        Profile::create([
+        // Create a new record (profie) in the database Profile::create([
             'username' => $this->username,
             'bio'=>$this->bio
         ]);

+        // Pause execution for 1 second
         sleep(1);

+        // Set the success indicator to true
         $this->showSuccessIndicator = true;

-        return view('livewire.edit-profile');
+        // Return the view for the component return view('livewire.edit-profile');

     }

-    public function render()
+    // Render the view for the component public function render()
     {
         return view('livewire.edit-profile');